Prague Markets – Pay By Weight What You Need To Know

 Pay-By-Weight is the tricky bit.
 Quite simply this used to be (and in some places still is) the most likely place where you can be gouged for paying inflated prices so here’s a quick review of how it works and your rights.

 How to Spot if its Pay By Weight

 At any of the Prague markets on certain food offers as I described earlier i.e. variable amounts, you’ll see that it’s priced per 100g.
-So when you see a nice big “CZK89” then look underneath it to see if the little /100g is present i.e. in the picture at the top of this post you can see how small the text may be.
-That’s why people get a bit of a shock when they suddenly get asked for CZK200 for something they though would cost CZK99.
+So when you see a nice big “CZK99” then look underneath it to see if the little /100g is present i.e. in the picture at the top of this post you can see how small the text may be.
+That’s why people get a bit of a shock when they suddenly get asked for CZK400 for something they though would cost CZK99.
 Remember that fruit and veg in markets will also be pay-by-weight.

 Horrors of the Past

 By “the Past” I mean 2017.
 The aim of the Prague markets seller was to get a bowl or plate of food into your hands before asking for the cash.
 This meant that you felt that you had to pay what was asked and that could have been up to three times what you expected.